The WWF is run at a local level by the following offices...

 Group 3:

 This team considered primary school students to be the perfect target group for an introduction to migratory bird education, as children often eager share information with their families.
-The team created a series of stories that were carefully designed to make education materials more interactive, including a comic about Spoon-billed sandpipers, interactive virtual games, and others.
+The team created a series of stories that were carefully designed to make education materials more interactive, including a comic about Spoon-billed sandpipers migration journey, interactive virtual games, and others.

 Sharing from participants: